Mohamed-Samy26/MAKchain-Smart-Identity-BlockChain-Framework-For-Governments/README.md

 ## Overview

-The `<em>`MAK-Chain`<em>` is a blockchain-based solution for managing identities and governance processes.
+The `MAK-Chain` is a blockchain-based solution for managing identities and governance processes.
 The system stores identities as smart contracts on the blockchain, providing a secure and tamper-proof way of managing personal information.
 The system also includes two mobile apps, one for civilians to interact with available services, and another for government personnel.

 ## Architecture